 The drive from our house in southwestern Virginia to Savannah, our

-first destination, was only 463 miles, a relatively easy one-day drive for us.
+first destination, was a relatively easy one-day drive for us.

 Because we now have a five-month-old puppy named Casey, however,

 we decided it'd be less stressful on all of us -- including our

 older dog, Cody -- to divide the trip into two shorter days on the road.

 That worked well.
 This was Casey's longest trip since we got her from

 the breeder in October and she did fine in transit.
 She's so wiggly and sociable

 that I can't believe she stayed on her side of the board we used to